39th Arkansas Infantry Regiment: Little Rock

 The Union forces established a pontoon bridge near Bayou Fourche, and crossed to the south side of the very low Arkansas River.
 With his works on the north side of the river now flanked, Price was forced to abandon the city on September 10, after a brief engagement at Bayou Fourche.
-Price's Army withdrew in the direction of Rockport.
+Price's army withdrew in the direction of Rockport.
 Colonel Alexander T. Hawthorn took command of the brigade in the fall of 1863 and Colonel John Cocke took command of the regiment.
 The regiment spent the winter of 1863–1864 in Camden, Arkansas.

-Red River Campaign
+Red River

 In the Spring of 1864, the regiment was assigned to Brig.
 Gen. Hawthorn's Brigade, of Major-General Churchill's Arkansas Division Red River Campaign.
 In early in March and early April 1864, Churchill's Division marched south to oppose Union Major-General Nathaniel P. Banks during the Red River Campaign of north-central Louisiana defeating him at the Battle of Pleasant Hill on April 10, 1864.
 Hawthorn's Brigade was initially left behind at Camden, Arkansas, when the rest of the army went to join Lieutenant-General Dick Taylor.
 They were eventually called upon as well, and left Camden for Louisiana on April 5.
 It reached Shreveport around April 14 or 15 when they got news about the Confederate victories at Mansfield and Pleasant Hill.
 On the 16th, they started their march back to Arkansas with the rest of the army.

-Battle of Jenkins' Ferry
+Jenkins' Ferry

 Churchill's Division marched back north into Arkansas to deal with the other part of the Federal advance, Major-General Frederick Steele's Camden Expedition.
 The division arrived after a long forced march at Woodlawn, Arkansas, on April 26, where they rested overnight, then joined the pursuit of Steele's retreating army, catching it trying to cross the Saline River near Jenkins' Ferry.
 Colonel John B. Cocke was killed in action during the battle of the same name.
 Lieutenant-Colonel Cadwallader Polk assumed command of the regiment after Cocke's death.